roysahar/ceph-ci/doc/radosgw/account.rst

 be added to restore the user's original permissions.

 Alternatively, you may want to create a new account for each existing user.
-In that case, you probably want to add the ``--account-root`` option to make each user the root user of their account.
+In that case, you may want to add the ``--account-root`` option to make each user the root user of their account.

 Account Root example
 --------------------